heinwessels/DwarfsOfLight/README.md

 <sup>**Please ignore the bad tileset colours.**</sup>

 This was done by implementing a discrete lightmap, and every object in the game is illuminated according to this map.
-To propogate a ray through this map I only calculate the intersection with the next lightmap-tile's border, and continue doing this until the ray hits an obstacle or its max distance.
+To propogate a ray through this map I only calculate the intersection with the next lightmap-tile's **border**, and continue doing this until the ray hits an obstacle or its max distance.
 This means no `n`-body collision detection, which makes it very fast.
 And it creates very real looking shadows.

-This is exactly the effect I desired, and is definitely worth the rewrite.
-However, this is only the base functionality, and now I will make it look nicer.
+This is exactly the effect I desired, and was definitely worth the rewrite.

 ## TODO
 1. Convert software to store data serially, which is one of the goals of ECS.
 For example, *all* `components` stored serially, with references to which `entity` they belong.
 The `systems` will then loop through the `components`, not caring to which `entity` it belongs to.